Where? Gallery 213 of the Cleveland Museum of Art

 Backstory: The Cleveland Museum of Art acquired this painting in 1999 for $12.8 million, a record for a Frans Hals painting at that time.
 Saint John the Evangelist held the previous record.
 This work by Frans Hals was sold in 1997 for $2.7 million to the Getty Museum.

 Who is Hals?
-Frans Hals the Elder was born between 1580 and 1585 in Antwerp, Belgium, and died in 1666 in Haarlem, The Netherlands.
+Frans Hals the Elder was born at the end of 1582 (or early 1583) in Antwerp, Belgium, and died in 1666 in Haarlem, The Netherlands.
 He painted many portraits and was a true specialist in characterizing his subjects.
 At the beginning of his career he created more colorful paintings but when he got older the colors he used became darker.
-Many people admire the many shades of black that he used in his works, and the current painting of Tieleman Roosterman is a great example of that.
+Many artists (including Van Gogh) admired the many shades of a single color that he used in his works, and the current painting of Tieleman Roosterman is already a good example of Hals using many shades of black.

 Interested in a copy for yourself?
 Poster or canvas.